mhojan/tweet-detox/index.md

 ### Step 1: Download Necessary Files

 <div class="info-box">
-  For the sake of simplicity -- and making the next steps easier -- I recommend saving all your files to your <strong>Desktop</strong>
+  For the sake of simplicity -- and making the next steps easier -- I recommend saving all your files to your <strong>Desktop</strong>.
+This folder will be your working directory for the rest of the setup.
 </div>

 - Click below to download the setup files: